Aliandre/aliandre.github.io/_posts/2022-05-13-colas-propnight.md

 image: 2022-05-13-colas-propnight.jpg
 ---

-Video edit, sound design and animation for a gaming video for [Colas Bim Gaming](https://www.youtube.com/c/COLASBIMGAMING) youtube channel.
+Video edit, sound design and animation for a gaming video for [Colas Bim Gaming](https://www.youtube.com/c/COLASBIMGAMING) Youtube channel.

 4 streams to synchronize, work with an animator for the introduction animation.
 Animation in the video are my own